lSANCHOl/Discover/README.md

-# ping-scanner
+# network-scanner
-Discover devices on a network using the ICMP protocol
+Discover whos on the network by pinging devices using the ICMP protocol

 <p align="center">